hashicorp/terraform-provider-aws/website/docs/r/wafv2_rule_group.html.markdown

 The `or_statement` block supports the following arguments:

 * `statement` - (Required) The statements to combine with `OR` logic.
 You can use any statements that can be nested.
 See [Statement](#statement) above for details.

+### Rate Based Statement

+A rate-based rule tracks the rate of requests for each originating IP address, and triggers the rule action when the rate exceeds a limit that you specify on the number of requests in any 5-minute time span.
+You can use this to put a temporary block on requests from an IP address that is sending excessive requests.
+See the [documentation](https://docs.aws.amazon.com/waf/latest/APIReference/API_RateBasedStatement.html) for more information.

+You can't nest a `rate_based_statement`, for example for use inside a `not_statement` or `or_statement`.
+It can only be referenced as a `top-level` statement within a `rule`.

+The `rate_based_statement` block supports the following arguments:

+* `aggregate_key_type` - (Optional) Setting that indicates how to aggregate the request counts.
+Valid values include: `FORWARDED_IP` or `IP`.
+Default: `IP`.
+* `forwarded_ip_config` - (Optional) The configuration for inspecting IP addresses in an HTTP header that you specify, instead of using the IP address that's reported by the web request origin.
+If `aggregate_key_type` is set to `FORWARDED_IP`, this block is required.
+See [Forwarded IP Config](#forwarded-ip-config) below for details.
+* `limit` - (Required) The limit on requests per 5-minute period for a single originating IP address.
+* `scope_down_statement` - (Optional) An optional nested statement that narrows the scope of the rate-based statement to matching web requests.
+This can be any nestable statement, and you can nest statements at any level below this scope-down statement.
+See [Statement](#statement) above for details.

 ### Regex Match Statement